 The June 30, 2020 letter asks that these facilities grant family members immediate access to their loved ones, so that family members can provide essential and much-needed love and support.
 These family members provide essential social interaction, in addition to hands-on daily care and protection for their loved ones’ mental, physical and emotional health.

 The Justice Centre warns that this forced isolation and prohibition on meaningful visitation to elderly Canadians amount to breaches of section 7 of Canadian Charter of Rights and Freedoms, which protects the right to life, liberty and security of the person, as well as a violation of the Residents’ Bill of Rights as protected in section 7 of British Columbia’s Community Care And Assisted Living Act.

 “The indefinite confinement of residents, and overbearing restrictions on visits, especially those classified as “essential visits,” have exacted a terrible toll on seniors and their families.
 The forced isolation without adequate visitation means your long-term care homes are substantially devoid of meaningful outside accountability.
 This has permitted conditions of indifference to fester while the residents deteriorate from neglect, despair and loneliness.”

-“As Ghandi noted, ‘the true measure of any society can be found in how it treats its most vulnerable members’,” states Jay Cameron, Litigation Manager with the Justice Centre for Constitutional Freedoms.
+“As Ghandi noted, ‘the true measure of any society can be found in how it treats its most vulnerable members’,” states Jay Cameron, Litigation Director with the Justice Centre for Constitutional Freedoms.
 “Right now, there is no one in Canadian society more vulnerable than the elderly and other residents of long-term care homes, who are deprived of the company and care of their loved ones.
 They are the forgotten people.
 Their constitutional rights have not lapsed, but they have no voice to cry out with.
 Families and society at large must speak for them.”